wwangsa/lineremover/README.md

 # lineremover
-Removing specific lines from a text file.
-The purpose of this code was written is assist the number of before and after upgrade files that need to be compared using DiffMerge app
+The script will read the files under a directory and removing specific lines from each text file and save the changes under the sub folders.

 1st parameter: Directory path where the files are, enclosed by double quotes 2nd parameter: List of line number(s) to be removed separated by comma when more than one enclosed by double quotes